d4rkl0rd3r3b05/Firewall/README.md

 #### SCANNED FIELDS

 Network packets are scanned for following key fields :

-Addresses- Source Address and Destination Address
+- *Addresses* 	  - Source Address and Destination Address

-Port Numbers- Source port and destination port numbers
+- *Port Numbers*  - Source port and destination port numbers

-Protocols- TCP, UDP, SCTP, ICMP, ESP, UDPLITE and AH.
+- *Protocols*     - TCP, UDP, SCTP, ICMP, ESP, UDPLITE and AH.

-Mask- Source-Address or Destination-Address mask.
+- *Mask*	  - Source-Address or Destination-Address mask.

-Name- Source or Destination network  or  host name.
+- *Name*	  - Source or Destination network  or  host name.

-States- New, Established, Invalid, Ralated etc.
+- *States*	  - New, Established, Invalid, Ralated etc.

-Interfaces- Name  of  an interface via which a packet was received  or is going to be sent.
+- *Interfaces*	  - Name  of  an interface via which a packet was received  or is going to be sent.

-Address type- Unicast,  Multicast, Broadcast, Anycast,  Unreachable, Blackhole and Local.
+- *Address type*  - Unicast,  Multicast, Broadcast, Anycast,  Unreachable, Blackhole and Local.

-Others- Fragmentation, Connection byte, Connection limit, Payload length,Physical Address, Ownership
+- *Others*        - Fragmentation, Connection byte, Connection limit, Payload length,Physical Address, Ownership